Your membership has expired

 Small, Sharp Objects

-This category might be the one that people slip up on the most.
-As tempting as it might be to vacuum up objects like glass shards, nails, pins, needles, paper clips, and small, hard toys, you have to resist the impulse because they could wreck your vacuum cleaner.
+This category is often the one where people tend to slip up the most.
+As tempting as it might be to vacuum up objects like glass shards, nails, pins, needles, paper clips, and small, hard toys, you have to resist the impulse because they could wreck your appliance.

 Sharp objects could potentially damage or cut your vacuum’s brush roll, hose, and receptacle.
-If your vacuum is a bagged model, these objects can also cut open the paper or cloth bag inside, allowing sharp objects and other materials that you’ve vacuumed up to escape the bag and enter other parts of your vacuum cleaner, Kobrick says.
+If your vacuum is a bagged model, these objects can also cut open the paper or cloth bag inside, allowing sharp objects and other materials that you’ve vacuumed to escape the bag and enter other parts of the appliance, Kobrick says.

 What to do instead: Sometimes the good, old-fashioned way is the best way.
 For small, sharp objects, use a broom and dustpan.
-It’s also recommended that you wear gear such as gloves and protective eyewear when you clean those items up, Kobrick says.
+It’s also recommended that you wear gloves and protective eyewear when cleaning up those items, Kobrick says.

 You can also use a shop vacuum, which typically has a wider hose than regular vacuums.
-This allows debris to flow more freely into the receptacle inside and is less likely to be damaged by sharp objects, Kodrick suggests.
+This allows debris to flow more freely into the receptacle inside, making the appliance less likely to be damaged by sharp objects, Kodrick says.

 Pang-Chieh Ho